Chlöe Swarbrick: Alcohol advertising

-In mid-May 2021, Swarbrick proposed a bill to ban alcohol advertising and sponsorship from sports.
-It would also abolish appeals against local authorities' alcohol regulation policies.
+In mid-May 2021, Swarbrick proposed a bill that would give local councils the ability to regulate alcohol sales, trading hours, locations, and abolish appeals against local authorities' alcohol regulation policies.
+The second part of the legislation would also ban alcohol advertising and sponsorship from sports.
 On 30 June 2022, Swarbrick's Sale and Supply of Alcohol (Harm Minimisation) Amendment Bill was pulled from the member's bill ballot.
 Six local regional councils including the Auckland Council, Hamilton City Council, and Christchurch City Council have expressed support for Swarbrick's member's bill.